 Kingston University first and second year assignment inquiries

-Due to the high volume of other work we undertake, the Press Office has agreed with journalism lecturers that we can only assist with inquiries from third year and postgraduate journalism students.
-We are therefore unable to help with first and second year journalism students' assignments.
+Due to the high volume of other work we undertake, the Press Office has agreed with journalism lecturers that we can only assist with inquiries from third year and postgraduate journalism students and those students who have been commissioned to write a story for Kingston Tab.
+We are therefore usually unable to help with first and second year journalism students' assignments.

 Student journalists from other institutions

-Unfortunately due to the high volume of inquiries we already handle in the Kingston University Press Office, we are unable to assist with your stories or filming requests.
+Unfortunately due to the high volume of inquiries we already handle in the Kingston University Press Office from our own student journalists, we are unable to assist with your stories or filming requests.